kirstin/kirstinheidler.co.uk/pages/pages-root-folder/index.md

 - title: "Offers for Businesses"
   url: '#businesses'
   image: jason-goodman-Oalh2MojUuk-unsplash.jpg
-  text: 'I am happy to offer a compassionate and safe space for exploring the difficult and sometimes painful matters of life.'
+  text: 'I offer workshops and support for developing leadership skills, improving social skills, sharpening your vision and purpose and building systems that serve your business.'
 #
 # Use the call for action to show a button on the frontpage
 #